Reconciling Purchase Orders

 Order Date

-The date the order was placed.
+The date and time the order was placed.

 Order Number